-As a rough guide, a typical, single issue consists of a short editorial, 3–4 peer-reviewed articles, 1-2 essays, including the section ‘We’re Here.’
-A double issue 5–8 and 1-2 articles, including the section ’we’re here’, which is handled by the senior editors.
-(Every issue should also include a review section, but this is handled by lambda nordica’s book editor).
-Each article should run between 6000–8000 words.
-An essay typically runs 4-6000 words. lambda nordica practices double blind review which means all submissions should be anonymized to reviewers and all reviews be anonymized to authors.
+As a rough guide, a typical, single issue should consist of a short editorial, 3–4 peer-reviewed articles, and 1–2 essays; and a double issue of 5–8 articles and 1–2 essays.
+(Every issue also includes a review section and the section “We're here”, but this is handled by lambda nordica’s book editor and senior editors respectively).
+Each article should run between 6000–8000 words, and an essay typically 4000–6000 words. lambda nordica practices double blind review which means all article submissions should be anonymized to reviewers and all reviews be anonymized to authors.

 Please note that it takes at least one year from a call for papers to a complete issue, often longer.

 Begin by writing a call for papers and clear this with the senior editors.
 The call should include deadlines for abstracts and full first drafts as well as estimated publication year and issue.

 Your call should include the following: